 Verdun has witnessed a major boom in recent years, building up and around lively Wellington Street, where you can find butcher shops, bakeries and eclectic boutiques, all with affordable prices.

 Ville-Marie, the heartbeat of the city

 Ville-Marie is the heartbeat of Montréal and the city’s oldest neighbourhood.
 With a rich history dating back to 1642, the area is constantly reinventing itself, with a strong business community and cultural activities to spare.
-Boasting 129 parks and 23 diverse museums, the area is home to the iconic Quartier des Spectacles (Montréal’s bustling entertainment district), the Old Port and the world-famous Underground City, making it an exceptional place to live and visit.
+Boasting over 100 parks and dozens of diverse museums, the area is home to the iconic Quartier des Spectacles (Montréal’s bustling entertainment district), the Old Port and the world-famous Underground City, making it an exceptional place to live and visit.

 Watch a hockey game at the Bell Centre, catch a live show at the Jazz Festival, go window-shopping along Saint-Catherine Street or take a rollercoaster ride at La Ronde.
 Whatever activity you’re into, Ville-Marie has more than enough tricks up its sleeves to keep you coming back for more!